gobacktest/gobacktest/README.md

 test.SetStrategy(strategy)

-// create an execution provider and load it into the backtest exchange := &backtest.Exchange{
+// create an execution provider and load it into the backtest exchange := &gobacktest.Exchange{
     Symbol:      "TEST",
     Commission:  &FixedCommission{Commission: 0},
     ExchangeFee: &FixedExchangeFee{ExchangeFee: 0},
 }
 test.SetExchange(exchange)

-// choose a statistic and load into the backtest statistic := &backtest.Statistic{}
+// choose a statistic and load into it the backtest statistic := &gobacktest.Statistic{}
 test.SetStatistic(statistic)
 ```

 ## Dependencies

+Only the standard library.

-The internal calculations use the [github.com/shopspring/decimal](https://github.com/shopspring/decimal) package for arbitrary-precision fixed-point decimals.
+~~The internal calculations use the [github.com/shopspring/decimal](https://github.com/shopspring/decimal) package for arbitrary-precision fixed-point decimals.~~

-Make sure to install it into your `$GOPATH` with
+~~Make sure to install it into your `$GOPATH` with~~

-    go get github.com/shopspring/decimal
+    ~~go get github.com/shopspring/decimal~~

 ## Basic components